ephraimpei/Primes-Multiplication-Table/readme.md

 ## Design

 I immediately knew that I would need to create classes `Prime` and `MultiplicationTable` to abstract away these two objects.
 I also knew that the `Prime` class wouldn't need to be instantiated because storing `Prime` objects wasn't necessary.
-Therefore, the class only contains factory methods.
+Therefore, the class only contains factory methods one of which allows you to calculate the Nth prime number.

+The `MultiplicationTable` class is used to represent the multiplication table.
+When this class is instantiated, it will invoke `Prime.calc_nth_prime(N)` where N is the argument provided (N is defaulted to 10).
+Instances of the `MultiplicationTable` class will hold values of the multiplication table and a `MultiplicationTable#render` method will be available to STDOUT the table to the console.

 ## Gems
 * Byebug - preferred debugger